rpggeek/Unity3d_temel_araba_fizigi_scripti/README.md

 We're add a rigidbody component to our 3D parent object,thereafter add the two script file to it.
 We're add wheels into wheel part of the suspension script and after that we're add wheel colliders into it same way.
 The order of wheels and Wheel Colliders in the script must be same.
+It must be like this:
+Wheel1
+Wheel2
+Wheel3
+Wheel4
+WheelCollider1
+WheelCollider2
+WheelCollider3
+WheelCollider4

+Congratulations !
+Now you have comparatively-realistic car driwing experience.It can be adjustable for more realistic physics. simulation.